 Step Four: Refine and Optimize

 Finally, present the draft of your one-page marketing plan to executives and mid-managers.
 Go over it step by step in person with them to gain feedback.
 Use their input to hone the strategy.
 Be prepared to provide information like the costs of the content marketing plan, the revenue that’s expected to be generated by a specific date, and the targeted ROI of each marketing effort that is outlined in the program.

 How E-Marketing Associates Can Help

 So, how is your business doing online?
 Without a well-defined and concise marketing strategy, you’re unlikely to have a useful answer to that question.
-Creating a single-page marketing strategy now and developing it continually is one of the best ways to organize and optimize your marketing efforts.
+Creating a one-page marketing strategy now and developing it continually is one of the best ways to organize and optimize your marketing efforts.
 Additionally, a reputable digital marketing agency like E-Marketing Associates can help you to achieve your short-term and long-term marketing goals, so contact us today.